hellocodeM/raft-rocks/README.md

 # raft-rocks
-A simple database based on raft and rocksdb
+A simple key/value store based on raft and rocksdb